logan-connolly/mychef/README.md

 _FYI: an installation of docker and docker-compose is required to run the application._

-Define `.env` configuration in root directory of project:
+Define `.env` configuration in root directory of project to develop locally:

 ```
 POSTGRES_USER=mychef